Ginger Baker, Cream Drummer And Force Of Nature, Dies At 80

 In the 2012 documentary, Baker says his intention was not to engage in some sort of live competition with Jones and other drummers: "What always happens is, if you're playing with a good guy, you end up playing together."

 That pretty much sums up the strange magic of Ginger Baker: Though he wasn't necessarily charming or gracious in social settings, he was somehow able to cultivate genuine interaction and empathy among musicians in live situations.
 He did this on stages of every conceivable size, in front of massive Hyde Park crowds and in tiny subdued jazz clubs.
 Among his later-career highlights is Going Back Home, an instrumental trio date from 1994 with guitarist Bill Frisell and bassist Charlie Haden.
-It captures the technical facility that made Baker a legend, and something more visceral besides – the primal, journeying spirit he brought to so many projects.
-There's maybe some quibbling with his "World's Greatest Drummer" claim, but this much is not in dispute: You could count on a thrill ride every time Ginger Baker was behind the kit.
+It captures the technical facility that made Baker a legend, and something more visceral besides the primal, journeying spirit he brought to so many projects.
+There's maybe some quibbling with his "World's Greatest Drummer" claim, but this much is not in dispute: With Baker in the house, a thrill was always guaranteed.